 Separating Fact from Fiction and the Theology of Knowledge

 WAIT.
 Did that really just happen?
 That can’t be true, can it?
-Join Canon Zartman for a high-energy discussion of what is fact and what is fiction (especially when it comes to Abelard and Heloise!) in The Cloister.
+Join Canon Zartman and Medievalist Ellen Joyce for a high-energy discussion of what is fact and what is fiction (especially when it comes to Abelard and Heloise!) in The Cloister.
 We’ll also dip our toes into 900-year-old hot topics in the fields of epistemology and theology!
-We’ll meet on Zoom August 3rd, 7:00-8:00pm.
-Register to attend.
+This event was livestreamed and recorded August 3 and is available to watch above.

 Book Selections for Cathedral Reads 2021